CyberSecHemmars/CybersecHemmars_Obsidian/README.md

 - Unzip it.
 - Open obsidian.
 - Now, don't create a new vault
-- Open an existing with from folder which in this case it will be "SECOND BRAIN" Enjoy!!!
+- Open an existing vault from your machine.
+- Choose the extracted folder, which in this case it will be "SECOND BRAIN"

+Enjoy!!!